IbraTech04/File-Tree-Extractor/README.md

 **This tutorial assumes you know how file paths work.
 If you don't, wait for me to make a GUI version of this app 😄**

 1. First off, make sure you have some way of running Java code.
 I personally like to use VSCode with the Java extension, along with the OpenJDK JVM.
 However that portion is entirely up to you.
-You could be using Eclipse, IntelliJ IDEA, or your own IDE which you developped to defy this list.
+You could be using Eclipse, IntelliJ IDEA, NetBeans, or your own IDE which you developped solely to defy this list.
 As long as you can exectute Java files, you're all set!

 2. When you first run this program, I'd suggest reading the disclaimer, since it's pretty important.
 After all, I'm not a professional.
-I made this script in 15 minutes because I couldn't be bothered looking for software online that did what I needed.
+I made this script in 15 minutes because I couldn't be bothered looking for software online that did what I needed (Looking back, it probably would've taken longer to find software online versus writing this script).
 I tried to add as many edge cases as possible, but hey I'm not a professional programmer yet (maybe one day 🥺)

 3. You'll then be asked to enter the file path for the source directory.
 This is the folder with all the folders inside with elements you'd like to extract.
 For example, if my source directory was